adilmaqsood1/OSOS_AI_technical_test/readme.md

 - **User Interface Development:** Create a more interactive and user-friendly interface for exploring the documents, asking questions, and visualizing the results.
 - **Knowledge Graph Integration:** Explore the possibility of building a knowledge graph from Dr. X's research to enable more structured and interconnected insights.

-## Disclaimer

-This project is a research prototype and is provided for illustrative purposes only.
-It is not intended for production use and may contain limitations or errors.
-The authors do not guarantee the accuracy or completeness of the information provided by the system.